 The CME along with the PO will coordinate all ex-post monitoring activities in the PoA.
-The CME is ultimately responsible for implementing the monitoring plan, ensuring the quality of data obtained and the use of this data for emissions reduction calculations.
+The CME isultimately responsible for implementing the monitoring plan, ensuring the quality of data obtained and the use of this data for emissions reduction calculations.
 The CME will provide the VVB with a single monitoring report for verification purposes for all VPA's requesting issuance together.
-However, the actual field measurements to be conducted during monitoring (e.g. WCFT and water testing) will most likely be performed by third parties contracted to the CME and/or PO.
+However, the actual field measurements to be conducted during monitoring (e.g. WCFT and water testing) will most likely be performed by enumerator trained by CME or third parties contracted to the CME and/or PO.
 In the case of using contractors, however, the CME will still be responsible for setting the procedures and providing oversight and training to the contractors.
-The choice between conducting the actual monitoring activities itself or employing another organization (for example, local marketing firm, university etc.) will depend on locational, operational factors and financial factors.
+The choice between conducting the actual monitoring activities itself or employing another organization (for example, local marketing firm, university etc) will depend on location, operational factors and financial factors.
 In any case, a local partner will be important for providing local insight in questionnaire design, interview technique and for gaining physical access to project beneficiaries to obtain accurate results during monitoring.

-Parameter values shall be estimated by sampling in accordance with the requirements in the applied methodology separately and independently for each of the VPAs included in a PoA.
-If a sampling plan is developed for each VPA, and where there is no specific guidance in the applicable methodology, project proponents shall use 90/10 confidence/precision as the criteria for reliability of sampling efforts for small-scale project activities (according to EB 69 Annex 4).
+Parameter values shall be estimated by sampling in accordance with the requirements in the applied methodology separately and independently for each of the VPAs included in a PoA exceptwhen a single sampling plan covering a group of VPAs is undertaken, in which case 95/10 confidence/precision is applied for the sample size calculation.
+Further, cross-VPA sampling is not accepted across groups larger than 10 VPAs.
+A single sample plan will combine together the populations of all VPAs, and the sample size is determined and a single survey is undertaken to collect data, it may be feasible to undertake a single sampling and survey effort spread across geographic regions of several VPAs when either homogeneity of included VPAs relative to the fuel usage can be demonstrated or the differences among the included VPAs is taken into account in the sample size calculation, such as proportional and weighted averages.
+If a sampling plan is developed for each VPA, and where there is no specific guidance in the applicable methodology, project proponents shall use 90/10 confidence/precision as the criteria for reliability of sampling efforts for small-scale project activities (according to CDM-EB 69 Annex 4).